-The photograph is a contact print from an 11 inch x 14 inch negative.
-It arguably close to the location where the photograph “Alice and Verda in the Arroya” was taken around 1910.
+The Marmion Way photograph is a contact print from an 11 inch x 14 inch negative.
+It is arguably close to the location where the photograph “Alice and Verda in the Arroya” was taken around 1910.

 The 100 year old snapshot of Alice and Verda was the basis of the performance piece and video referred to in Modernism and Post Modernism.
-I took the photograph of the Marmion Way offramp a few years before doing the performance piece, and I was not, at the time, thinking of the photograph of Alice and Verda, which has been in my possession for many years.
+At the time I took the photograph of the Marmion Way offramp, a few years before doing the performance piece, I did not connect it to the photograph of Alice and Verda, which has been in my possession for many years.